Ken Fortenberry

 Kenneth Hale Fortenberry (born 1951) is an author, journalist, and former newspaper publisher residing in Georgia.
-He was the owner and publisher of news@norman, an weekly newspaper serving the Denver and the West Lake Norman area of North Carolina.
+He was the owner and publisher of news@norman, a weekly newspaper serving the Denver and the West Lake Norman area of North Carolina.
 He sought the Republican nomination for North Carolina's 10th congressional district in 2012, losing to incumbent Patrick McHenry in the primary.
 He ran for Governor of North Carolina as a Libertarian in the 2016 election, but withdrew in August 2015.

 Early life

 Born in Miami, Florida, Fortenberry grew up in Spartanburg, South Carolina.
 His father was a Pan American World Airways pilot, and his mother was a housewife.

 Newspaper career

 As a journalist, Fortenberry has won several awards.
 While serving as executive editor of the Winter Haven News Chief, the newspaper landed the coveted Sigma Delta Chi Bronze Medallion in Public Service for a series about teachers with past felonies and other criminal records who were working in the state of Florida.
 The investigative reports led to legislation requiring better screening for those being considered for hiring.